ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 }
 ```

-To set the parameter values on a query in GraphQL Playground, a JSON structure must be used under "Query variables" at the bottom of the screen:
+To set the parameter values on a query in Banana Cake Pop, a JSON structure must be used under "Variables" at the bottom of the screen:

 ```javascript
 {"take0": 10, "filter0":"customerId!='D2AFDDC5-88A0-5C0C-AF24-001220D51881'"}